AxiaCoin/axia-network-v2-magellan/docs/deployment.md

 ortelius api -c path/to/config.json
 ```

-As Avalanche.go bootstraps the Producer will send all events to DB, the indexer will index, and the API will make them available.
+As Axia.go bootstraps the Producer will send all events to DB, the indexer will index, and the API will make them available.
 You can test your setup [API](https://docs.avax.network/build/tools/ortelius).

 # Ortelius re-indexing

-If you performed a standard install the avalanchego database will be located at: /var/lib/ortelius/avalanche/mainnet/.
+If you performed a standard install the axia database will be located at: /var/lib/ortelius/axia/mainnet/.

 ```
-$ ls -altr /var/lib/ortelius/avalanche/mainnet/
+$ ls -altr /var/lib/ortelius/axia/mainnet/
 total 12
 drwxr-xr-x 3 root root 4096 Mar 10 14:29 ..
 drwxr-xr-x 3 root root 4096 Mar 10 14:29 .